trentlarson/endorser-ch/sql/README.md

 );
 CREATE INDEX give_provider_give ON give_provider(giveHandleId);
 CREATE INDEX give_provider_provider ON give_provider(providerHandleId);

+CREATE TABLE invite_person {

+}

+-- for one-time personal invites
+CREATE TABLE IF NOT EXISTS invite_one ( createdAt DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, expiresAt DATETIME NOT NULL, id INTEGER PRIMARY KEY AUTOINCREMENT, -- unused in logic inviteIdentifier TEXT NOT NULL UNIQUE, issuerDid TEXT NOT NULL, jwt TEXT NOT NULL, keepIssuerHidden BOOLEAN NOT NULL DEFAULT 0, -- default is to make issuer visible when redeemed notes TEXT, -- we encourage issuers to erase these notes ASAP redeemedBy TEXT
+);

+CREATE INDEX idx_invite_one_issuerDid ON invite_one(issuerDid);
+CREATE INDEX idx_invite_one_inviteIdentifier ON invite_one(inviteIdentifier);

 -- table for all the raw incoming claims, before they are parsed and potentially stored in the other tables CREATE TABLE jwt (